 Advisory and Sub-Advisory Agreement Approval.
-A discussion of the basis for the Board's approval of the Funds' advisory and subadvisory agreements can be found in the Trust's December 31, 2023 annual report.
+A discussion of the basis for the Board's approval of the Funds' advisory and sub-advisory agreements can be found in the Trust's December 31, 2024 annual financial statements.

 Fort Washington is an affiliate of Touchstone Advisors and serves as sub-adviser to the Funds.
 Therefore, Touchstone Advisors may have a conflict of interest when making decisions to keep Fort Washington as the sub-adviser to the Funds.
 The Board of Trustees reviews Touchstone Advisors' decisions, with respect to the retention of Fort Washington, to reduce the possibility of a conflict of interest.